Alaska Brown Bear Hunting

 Alaska Brown Bear Camps

-I use several permitted base camps including the K1, K2 and the KK camps.
-I also rent a cabin on a large lake for the spring snowmachine hunts.
-I use temporary portable base camps, KS3, and short term fly in spike camps.
-The K1 base camp and the KS 3 temporary base camps are located on the main rivers where I use jet boats to move around to hunt different areas.
-K2 is a fly-in only camp and is up a small tributary 19 miles from K1.
-It is located on a ridge with a 360 degree view of prime bear feeding and denning country.
-Here we have a creek valley with fish spawning in the fall, berry covered hill sides and flats.
-We are with in sight of the local denning mountains and on a natural travel corridor for bears going from the dens to the west to the rivers to the east during the spring.
-Many bears are spotted from camp.
-The KS3 temporary base camp is much like K2 except we use jet boats to reach the rolling small hills along the river where we can hop up and spot longer distances or hike out the ridge for spotting.
+Fall Hunts: I use several base camps, temporary base camps and spike camps.
+I also rent cabins on the rivers for spring and fall hunts.
+The K1 base camp is located on the main river where I use jet boats to move around to hunt different areas.
+The KS3 temporary base camp is on a tributary river.
+We use jet boats to reach the rolling small hills along the river where we can hop up and spot longer distances or hike out the ridge for spotting.
 We also use spike camps through out my hunting areas.
 I typically use a custom Alaskan made, "Arctic Oven" tent which is water proof, insulated and heated by a wood stove.
 It is rated for -60 degrees and 100 mph winds.
+Or, we may use a Cabellas Guide Model Tent.
 Like I say; my spike camps are better than some guides base camps!

-Base Camps K1, K2, and the KK camps are outfitted with steel frame weather and wind proof tents (10x12, 12x12 or 12x20) with wood floors, stoves, cots, pads, shower, food, privy, lanterns, cookware, and spike camp supplies, etc...
-Camps also have V.H.F. radios, which can be used to contact the other camps, the village and planes for in coming or out going emergency messages, or you can rent an extra satellite phone in Anchorage for business purposes.
-(We have two Sat. phones but they are not designated to a particular camp.)
+Base Camps are outfitted with steel frame weather and wind proof tents (10x12, 12x12 or 12x20) with wood floors, wood stoves, cots, pads, shower, food, privy, lanterns, cookware, and spike camp supplies, etc...
+Camps also have V.H.F. radios, which can be used to contact the other camps, the village and planes for in coming or out going emergency messages.
+You can rent an extra satellite phone in Anchorage for business purposes.
+(We have 3 Sat. phones.
+K1 will always have one and the others are used where the radios may not work.
+K1 is our main base camp.
+It has a full cooking stove, freezer, generator, tent and trail lights.
 You will eat good and rest good.
 You should never have to sleep on the ground or in an unheated tent.
 And there is always plenty of good food.
-(Think - Not oatmeal or freeze dry every day if at all.) -- top
+(Think - Not oatmeal or freeze dry every day if at all.)
+The cabins are equipped with everything we need. -- top

 References